What is the Joy of the Lord Nehemiah 8:10 Devotional

 Hebrews 12:2

-This scripture from Hebrews 12 is clear… When Jesus died for our sins, He was focused on “the joy that was set before Him”.
+This scripture from Hebrews 12 makes it clear… when Jesus died for our sins, He was focused on “the joy that was set before Him.”

-Jesus willingly faced a sinner’s death because of His joy in us.
-He came to fill the gap left by sin and to die in our place.
-He did it so our relationship with God could be restored permanently.
+Jesus Christ willingly faced a sinner’s death because of His joy in us.
+He came to bridge the gap left by sin and to die in our place.
+He did it so our relationship with God could be permanently restored.

 Now, because of Jesus’ sacrifice, sin no longer separates us from God, and we can experience the joy of walking with Him every day.

-Once we learn this simple truth, our relationship with Jesus will flourish.
-And we will no longer have to face the hardships of life alone.
+Once we grasp this simple yet profound truth, our relationship with Jesus will flourish.
+And we’ll no longer have to face the challenges of life alone.
+His presence, His love, and His joy will carry us through every moment.

 How to Have the Joy of the Lord